-WASHINGTON – U.S. Senator Ben Cardin (D-Md.) issued the following statement after the Senate voted with an overwhelming bipartisan majority to approve S. 1177, the Every Student Succeeds Act (ESSA).
-The bill reauthorizes the Elementary and Secondary Education Act (ESEA), which was first enacted by Congress 50 years ago, and replaces the 13-year-old No Child Left Behind Act.
-The vote was 85-12.
+WASHINGTON – U.S. Senator Ben Cardin (D-Md.), a member of the Senate Finance Committee, issued the following statement after the Senate voted with an overwhelming bipartisan majority to approve S. 1177, the Every Child Achieves Act (ECAA), which reauthorizes the Elementary and Secondary Education Act (ESEA) that was first passed by Congress 50 years ago.
+The vote was 81-17.

-“Education is the great equalizer and it is incredibly important that all Maryland public schools are able to provide the same high-quality education to their students, regardless of a child’s zip code.
-Enacted more than a decade ago, the No Child Left Behind Act had the best of intentions and a comforting name, but was beset with red tape and an over-reliance on assessments.
-The legislation we have just passed was the product of thoughtful work by Democrats and Republicans to put children before partisanship.
-The ESSA will allow states to develop accountability systems that more accurately represent student progress in the classroom, while still ensuring that students are held to the high-yet-achievable standard of being college- and career-ready upon completion of high school.
+“Ensuring access to a high-quality education is one of the most important duties of government.
+The last comprehensive update to the ESEA, the 2001 No Child Left Behind Act, had the best of intentions and a comforting name.
+In reality, the red tape and over-reliance on assessments it codified have left far too many children behind since its passage.
+I was encouraged to see Democrats and Republicans working together to put children before partisanship and craft the Every Child Achieves Act in a thoughtful manner.
+The ECAA will allow states to develop accountability systems that accurately represent student progress in the classroom, while still ensuring that students are held to the high-yet-achievable standard of being college- and career-ready upon completion of high school.